ncaidin/nvc/portfolio/portfolio.md

+# A Journey of Love and Fear

-# An NVC Pre-Assessment Portfolio*
+## An NVC Pre-Assessment Portfolio

 ### *By and For Neal Caidin, CNVC Certification Candidate*